Programmes for Academics

 For information on these Academic Fellows, please see: Inner Temple Academic Fellows.

-To express interest in this scheme, please email Anthony Dursi, Recruitment & Outreach Manager.
+To express interest in this scheme, please email Anthony Dursi, External Relations & Outreach Manager.

 Inner Temple Book Prize